cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 - `ACCESS_SESSION_TOKEN`: the optional session token in case it is required

-The access key used must have the permission to upload files in the bucket.
+The access key used must have permission to upload files in the bucket.
 Given that, you must create a k8s secret with the credentials, and you can do that with the following command: